akshay-rajan/notes/ReactJS.md

 ## Map

 Map is used to generate multiple components.
 We apply the `map` method to a list of JavaScript objects, and it takes a function as an argument.
-The function is applied to each object in the list of objects
+The function is applied to each object in the list of objects.

     listOfObjects.map(myFunction);

+We can use `map` to create repeating elements.

 ```jsx
 function createCard(contact) {